ooichinchun/PassiveScalar_BatchRuns_w_Fluent/Extract_Scalar_onGrid/Readme.md

 [generate-scm.py](https://github.com/ooichinchun/PassiveScalar_BatchRuns_w_Fluent/blob/main/Extract_Scalar_onGrid/generate-scm.py) creates a SCM with a repeated set of the following function calls in FLUENT.

+Manually extract list of surfaces from the Fluent Case - This needs to be inserted into the script

 We have to do the following:
 1) Run an extra scm file which will load the ANSYS FLUENT case file
 2) The scm file then loads the scm file into FLUENT and runs the (extract-ps)